 - Overcooked salmon can be dry and tough, so keep a close eye on it as it cooks.
 Use a food thermometer to check the internal temperature of the salmon; this is the best way to ensure you don’t overcook the fish.
 The recommended cooking temperature for salmon is 125°F (51°C).

-- White Rice, Brown Rice, Rice Pilaf, Quinoa, Red Beans and Rice, Jamaican Rice and Peas, Dirty Rice, Grits
+- Rice: White Rice, Brown Rice, Rice Pilaf, Quinoa, Red Beans and Rice, Jamaican Rice and Peas, Dirty Rice, Grits

-- Corn on the Cob, Cajun Corn on the Cob
+- Vegetables: Corn on the Cob, Cajun Corn on the Cob, Air Fryer Brussel Sprouts, Turmeric Roasted Cauliflower, Roasted Potatoes, Air Fryer Frozen Sweet Potato Fries

-- Baked Beans with Hamburger
+- Sides: Baked Beans with Hamburger

-- Corn Bread, Corn Casserole, Corn Muffins
+- Bread: Corn Bread, Corn Casserole, Corn Muffins, Hush Puppies

-- Refrigerate – Store leftovers in an airtight container; they will keep for 2 days.
+- Refrigerate: Store leftovers in an airtight container for 3-4 days.

-- Reheat – You can warm leftovers in the oven or cook them in the microwave for 30-40 seconds.
+- Reheat: You can warm leftovers in the oven or cook them in the microwave for 30-40 seconds.

 What kind of food Is Cajun?